ijgit/env-management/README.md

-# server-management
+# env-management
-script, manual for server management
+script, manual for server or local computer management